Top of page

 Intravenous (IV) chemotherapy is injected into a vein.
 This is the most common way to have chemotherapy for lymphoma.

-A nurse or doctor:
+To fit a cannula, a nurse or doctor:

 • removes the needle, leaving only the plastic tube in your vein